Yonit Levi: Biography

-In October 2011, she married Ido Rosenblum, an Israeli screenwriter, director and actor.
-The wedding was in Tel Aviv.
-Their first child was born in November 2013 at Meir Hospital in Kfar Saba.
-Their second child was born in December 2015.
-In 2018, they had another child.
+In October 2011, Levi married screenwriter and television host Ido Rosenblum in their apartment Tel Aviv.
+Their son was born in November 2013, followed by a daughter in December 2015, and a second daughter in May 2018.
+The family resides in Tel Aviv.

 Media career

 Levi is the chief news anchor of the flagship bulletin on Keshet 12.
 After finishing her army service as foreign news editor for the Army Radio (Galei Tzahal, IDF Radio), Levi joined Israel Television News Company in 1998.
 In 2002, the former anchors Ya'akov Eilon and Miki Haimovich moved to Channel 10, and at age 25, Levi was chosen as the anchor of Channel 2's prime time news program.
 A few years later, when her co-anchor resigned, she became the first woman in Israel to be appointed the sole anchor position of a prime-time newscast on a commercial channel.
 She has also served as the channel's field reporter for such international stories as the Japan tsunami disaster, the U.S. elections and wars in Gaza.
 Under Levi, the prime time news on Channel 2 remained the most watched Israeli daily program.

 In January 2008, Levi conducted an interview with U.S. President George W. Bush at the White House.
 In July 2010, Levi interviewed U.S. President Barack Obama at the White House.

 In 2015, Levi gave a rare interview to American journalist Charlie Rose of PBS, expressing personal opinions on Israeli current events.

+In September 2018, when Monica Lewinsky spoke at a conference in Jerusalem, she sat for a Q&A session with Yonit Levi.
+The first question Levi asked was whether Lewinsky thinks that Clinton owes her a private apology.
+Lewinsky refused to answer the question, and walked off the stage.
+She later tweeted that the question was posed in a pre-event meeting with Levi, and Lewinsky told her that such a question was off limits.
+A spokesman for the Israel Television News Company, which hosted the conference and is Levi's employer, responded that Levi had kept all the agreements she made with Lewinsky and honored her requests.

+Since December 2021 Levi has been a cohost of the podcast “Unholy: Two Jews on the News” with The Guardian journalist Jonathan Freedland.

 In 2022, Levi conducted an interview with U.S. President Joe Biden at the White House.